This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Jeffrey, a mushroom hunter, says “Cinnabar Chanterelle, they keep their color and texture and flavor even though they are small.
 Cook them with eggs, garlic, and sage.”

-Each tasty mushroom has their unique characteristics and everyone cooks them into their favorite meals or various types.
+Each tasty mushroom has its unique characteristics and everyone cooks them into their favorite meals or various types.

 Mushroom cultivation is a rewarding experience, especially when it comes time to eat!
 Most of these gourmet mushrooms can be grown indoors and outdoors.